 As mentioned in the Motion, the Department treated the two Essence entities, and the two Thrive entities, as exactly the same for finances and taxes paid, but then disingenuously claims that they were "different" entities for purposes of the anti-monopoly provision.
 Even the Essence entities argue that "each of the Essence Entities is a separate and distinct legal entity."
 See Essence Entities Opposition, 5:1.
 The problem is, however, that the Department resorted to varying and inconsistent interpretations of whether the entities were separate or the same.
-The Department's varying interpretation of the entities' separateness in relation to provisions of NRS 453D and NAC 453D - to the advantage of Essence and Thrive and disadvantage of others like Plaintiffs - is inconsistent with the totality of the statutory scheme, and created an absurd result.
-It should be given no deference.
-Under the Department's own rules and regulations, Essence and Thrive should be enjoined from receiving any final inspection on a second conditional license or location in unincorporated Clark County.
+The Department's varying interpretation of the entities' separateness in relation to provisions of NRS 453D and NAC 453D - to the advantage of Essence and Thrive and disadvantage of others like Plaintiffs - is inconsistent with the totality of the statutory scheme, and regulations, Essence and Thrive should be enjoined from receiving any final inspection on a second conditional license or location in unincorporated Clark County.